cfcrotty/BAmazon/README.md

 2. User can run the JavaScript using `node index.js`.

-3. Then, user has to select one from these menu:
+3. Then, user has to select one from these main menu:

     - Customer
         * Diplays all products in a table and allows customers to buy a product by product ID.
 The table shows product ID, product name, and price.
 To buy a product, first enter the product ID, then the number of items to buy.
 It will show if the process is successful then, ask if customer want to shop for more.
+If user selects no - a menu option will show to go back to Customer Menu, Main Menu or Exit the application.

         ![Customer Sample](https://cfcrotty.github.io/BAmazon/assets/images/customer.png)